fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-With subscriptions the communication happens using the [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)-princible utilizing an object which realizes a [PubSub](https://www.apollographql.com/docs/graphql-subscriptions/setup/#setup) interface.
+With subscriptions, the communication happens using the [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)-principle utilizing an object which realizes a [PubSub](https://www.apollographql.com/docs/graphql-subscriptions/setup/#setup) interface.
 Adding a new person <i>publishes</i> a notification about the operation to all subscribers with PubSubs method _publish_.

 _PersonAdded_ subscriptions resolver registers all of the subscribers by returning them a suitable [iterator object](https://www.apollographql.com/docs/graphql-subscriptions/subscriptions-to-schema/).